clemrho/UIPathFinder/README.md

 This project includes an early LLM integration to experiment with schedule generation before the full RAG pipeline is wired up.

 - **Prompt Contract**
-  - Model is instructed to:
-    - Create exactly one schedule (a “path”) for the given day.
-    - Return a single JSON object with:
+  - For each request, the backend builds a prompt with:
+    - System role + planning rules.
+    - Context placeholders (user profile, events, buildings, transit, weather).
+    - Strict JSON schema:
-      - `reason`: 3–150 word explanation of how the schedule was built or why context is limited.
+      - `reason`: 3–150 word explanation of how the schedule was built or why context was limited.
-      - `pathResult`: array with at most one element, each containing a `title` and a `schedule` array of `{ time, location, activity, coordinates, notes }`.
+      - `pathResult`: array with a single object `{ title, schedule: ScheduleItem[] }`.
-    - Use one of three leading flags in raw text:
+    - Two leading flags:
+      - `"GOOD RESULT"` → model believes it satisfied the request with given context.
+      - `"LACK INFO"` → model believes context is insufficient.
+  - The model must always:
-      - `GOOD RESULT` → schedule is acceptable.
+    - Start with either `GOOD RESULT` or `LACK INFO`.
-      - `NOT FINAL RESULT` → model isn’t ready; backend will retry up to 3 times.
-      - `NOT ENOUGH CONTEXT` → schedule may be incomplete, but is still treated as a “success” with an explanatory `reason`.
+    - Immediately output a JSON object in the specified format.
+    - When using `LACK INFO`, describe a simple fallback schedule:
+      - Study at Grainger Library 2F from 13:00–23:00.
+      - Sleep at ECEB from 23:00–09:00.

 - **Backend Post-Processing**
+  - Makes a single call per model (no retries).
+  - Parses the leading flag (`GOOD RESULT` or `LACK INFO`); if missing, treats it as `LACK INFO`.
-  - Strips the leading flag, extracts the JSON block, and parses it.
+  - Extracts the JSON block, parses it, and ensures:
-  - Ensures:
-    - `pathResult` exists; if more than one path is returned, only the first is kept.
+    - `pathResult` exists; if missing/empty, substitutes a fallback:
+      - Title “Fallback: Grainger Library + ECEB”.
+      - Two stops: Grainger Library 2F (13:00–23:00) and ECE Building (23:00–09:00).
-    - A `reason` field is always present and truncated to ~150 words.
+    - `reason` is present and truncated to ~150 words.
-    - If no usable JSON is returned, the backend falls back to:
+  - If JSON parsing fails entirely, also falls back to the same Grainger+ECEB schedule and sets `status: "LACK INFO"`.
-      ```json
-      {
-        "status": "FAILED" | "NOT ENOUGH CONTEXT",
-        "data": {
-          "reason": "model explanation / error text",
-          "pathResult": []
-        }
-      }
-      ```
   - The `/api/fireworks-test` route surfaces this as:
     ```json
     {
       "success": true,
-      "status": "...",
+      "status": "GOOD RESULT" | "LACK INFO",
       "reason": "...",
       "pathResult": [ ... ]
     }